 Selecting ALARM TIME will display the set alarm time screen.
 The current alarm is displayed at the top.
 Enter the desired alarm interval with the UP/DOWN and LEFT/RIGHT keys.
 The maximum interval is 99 days and the default minimum interval is 1 hour.
-The minimum interval can be changed to one minute by enabling "Alarm Mins." in the Unit ID menu (page 23), then setting the alarm interval to "01 Min".
+The minimum interval can be changed to one minute by enabling "Alarm Mins." in the Unit ID menu (page 31), then setting the alarm interval to "01 min".
 The unit takes one reading per the interval.

-While on the main menu, press the right arrow key to access the Alarm Status screen that shows alarm interval, the time of the next alarm measurement and the number of times the current alarm interval has been interrupted.
+While on the main menu, press the right arrow key to access the Alarm Status screen that shows alarm interval and the time of the next alarm measurement.

 ALARM STATUS: 1 Hrs

 Next Alarm: 04/01/20 13:30.

 Alarm Interrupt = 0